kalindudc/homelab/docs/network/bypass_bell_homehub.md

 The router should now receive a valid IP and internet.
 If not, try the above steps again.

+!!! note
-Things to note, in the event of a power failure, you may have to repeat the above steps for the router to receive a valid public IP.
+    In the event of a power failure, you may have to repeat the above steps for the router to receive a valid public IP.
 I would first try with the `Calibration Steps` first to see if the router can acquire a valid public IP.

-Update: This does not work for me anymore.

 ## Option 2: PPPoE Passthrough